copmat/LBsoft/README.md

 This is an experimental code.
 The authors accept no responsibility
 for the performance of the code or for the correctness of the results.

-The code is licensed under Open Software License v.
-3.0 (OSL-3.0).
+The code is licensed under the 3-Clause BSD License (BSD-3-Clause).